PHYS3888/Tutorial_Criticality/README.md

 :question::question::question:
 Watch the model dynamics at a high lightning rate, `PL = 20`.
-Are there smaller fires or larger fires more likely in this regime?
+Are smaller fires or larger fires more likely in this regime?

 :question::question::question:
 Watch the model dynamics at a low lightning rate, `PL = 0.05`.
-Are there more smaller fires or larger fires in this regime?
+Are smaller fires or larger fires more likely in this regime?

 ---